fvaleri/strimzi-debugging/sessions/001/README.md

   --image="registry.redhat.io/amq7/amq-streams-kafka-32-rhel8:2.2.0" -- "$@"; }

 $ krun_kafka bin/kafka-console-producer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic my-topic
-If you don't see a command prompt, try pressing enter.
 >hello
 >world
 >^Cpod "krun-1664886431" deleted
-pod test/krun-1664886431 terminated (Error)

 $ krun_kafka bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 \
-  --topic my-topic --group my-group --from-beginning If you don't see a command prompt, try pressing enter. world hello
+  --topic my-topic --group my-group --from-beginning world hello
-^CProcessed a total of 2 messages pod "krun-1664886505" deleted pod test/krun-1664886505 terminated (Error)
+^CProcessed a total of 2 messages pod "krun-1664886505" deleted
 ```

 When debugging issues, we usually need to retrieve various artifacts from the environment and this can be tedious.